jessemcg/geek-dictation/README.md

 # geek-dictation
 Inspired by [nerd-dictation](https://github.com/ideasman42/nerd-dictation), this is a hackable way to implement voice typing on linux.
 Instead of python, this implementation uses a set of bash scripts.
 It uses one of Open AI's [Whisper models](https://github.com/openai/whisper) that has been converted and optimized with [whisper.cpp](https://github.com/ggerganov/whisper.cpp).
 The model is run in server mode, then utilized with a curl command that sends it audio recorded with [pw-cat](https://www.systutorials.com/docs/linux/man/1-pw-cat/) (pipewire) using hotkeys programmed with [ckb-next](https://github.com/ckb-next/ckb-next).
-The text is typed with [dotool](https://sr.ht/~geb/dotool/) after it has been processed with custom SED commands (all in memory).
+The text is pasted using [ydotool](https://github.com/ReimuNotMoe/ydotool) after it has been processed with custom SED commands (all in memory).
 A similar approach is [voice_typing](https://github.com/themanyone/voice_typing).
 The advantage with geek-dictation is speed, customization (with the SED commands), and the ability to pause as long as you want while recording your audio.

 Note: [pw-cat/pw-record](https://www.systutorials.com/docs/linux/man/1-pw-cat/) is the key to making this work.
 The second script triggered by releasing the hotkey kills pw-rec and begins sending the resulting wave file to the Whisper model.
 Doing this with other recording options in linux, such as sox, results in deleting about two seconds from the end of the audio file.
 This can be fixed by adding a two-second delay in the script, but that defeats the goal of making the entire process fast.
 When pw-rec is killed, the entire audio file remains intact.
 I think this has something to do with pw-rec's lower latency recording.